obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ### AND NOT

+> Require the 1st filter to match, and also the second one to not match

 ### OR NOT

+> Require either the 1st filter to match, or the second one to not match.

 ### XOR

+> Require **only one** of two filters to match

 `XOR`, or `exclusive or` shows tasks which match _only one_ of the conditions provided.